EstimatedEst. Read Time: 25 minutes

 banded saws exercise

-WHAT MAKES IT EFFECTIVE: We are able to isolate the chest by keeping the arm in close rather than far away from the chest.
+WHAT MAKES IT EFFECTIVE: In this band crossover movement we are able to isolate the chest by keeping the arm in close rather than far away from the chest.
 This should make you feel a very powerful chest contraction.

 CROSSOVER PUSH-UP